 3. Positive Regard: People in healthy relationships tend to see negative things the other person has done as honest mistakes or due to difficult circumstances, and attribute positive things as the result of the other person just being a good person, due to hard work, or other positive character traits.

 4. Meeting Basic Needs: The basic needs that everyone has in relationships are companionship, affection, and emotional support.
 People in healthy relationships are focused on meeting these as well as other special needs that the other person has, and they are willing to grow to be better at this.
-Read more about those universal relationship needs.
+Read more about those basic relationship needs.

 5. Positive Interactions: Research shows that relationships are the most satisfying when there are quantitatively more positive interactions with the other person than negative.
 For some relationships there may be a large number of negative interactions, but as long as the number of positive interactions is a lot higher, satisfaction will remain high.
 For more on this, learn some basics of communication.